 - Select your system drive, usually the C: drive.

 - Click Configure.

-- Under Disk Space Usage, pull the max usage to your preferred level.
-This is the amount of space that will be assigned for system restore to create restore point.
-Just set a comfortable amount of space that you can afford to spare.
-The more you allow, the more restore points it can create.
+- Under Disk Space Usage, adjust the max usage to your preferred level.
+This is the amount of space that will be allocated for System Restore to create restore points.
+Set a comfortable amount of space that you can afford to spare.
+The more space you allow, the more restore points can be created.

 - Click Apply, then OK.

-When System Restore is enabled, it will immediately create its first system restore point.
-It will create more restore points from time to time.
-When the restore points created exceeded the amount of disk space allowed, the older restore points will be replaced.
+When System Restore is enabled, it will immediately create its first restore point.
+Additional restore points will be created over time.
+When the number of restore points exceeds the allowed disk space, older restore points will be replaced.

 Create system restore point manually

-To create a system restore point, follow the steps above until step 7.
+To create a system restore point manually, follow the steps above until step 7.
 Instead of clicking Configure, click Create.
-When you’re prompted to give the restore point a name, give it any name you want and click Create to create a system restore point of the current state of your system.
+When prompted to name the restore point, enter any name you want and click Create to create a system restore point of the current state of your system.

-A side tip: If you run out of space and want to squeeze some space from your HDD, deleting the restore points could tremendously free up your disk space.
-But again, doing this will risk not being able to restore your Windows when needed.
-So, delete restore points only when you think you won’t need them.
-However, if you have enabled system restore in Windows 11/10, it will still continue to create newer restore points even if you remove all restore points.
+Additional tip: If you run out of space and want to free up some space on your hard drive, deleting restore points can significantly help.
+However, doing this will risk not being able to restore your Windows when needed.
+Delete restore points only when you think you won’t need them.
+If you have enabled System Restore in Windows 11/10, it will continue to create newer restore points even if you remove all existing ones.
 To delete restore points, follow the steps above to step 7, then click the Delete button that reads delete all restore points for this drive.

 To restore Windows 11/10 to a previous date, read: How to system restore Windows 11/10.